 Argentina country brief

-Australia's principal engagement with Argentina is through the Cairns Group, the G20, the UN, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), the Antarctic Treaty and the International Whaling Commission (IWC).
-We share common interests in international peacekeeping, the prevention of WMD proliferation, disarmament, Antarctica, international environment policy, trade liberalisation and economic cooperation policies.
+Australia's principal engagement with Argentina is through the Cairns Group, the WTO, the G20, the UN, the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), the Antarctic Treaty and the International Whaling Commission (IWC).
+We share common interests in international peacekeeping, the prevention of WMD proliferation, disarmament, Antarctica international environment policy, agricultural trade liberalisation and economic cooperation policies.

 System of government

 Argentina is a presidential democracy, with universal suffrage and compulsory voting.
 Under the current constitution (last reformed in 1994), the President is the head of state and government and the Congress is bicameral.

 Argentina is a federation of 23 provinces, plus Buenos Aires City, the self-governed capital.
 The system of government (at both the federal and provincial levels) is based on the separation of powers into the Executive branch, the Legislative branch and the Judiciary.
 The President and Vice-President are chosen by direct popular vote for a four-year presidential term, and may run for one consecutive re-election.
 The President appoints the ministers, who cannot simultaneously serve in Congress.